XVI-LoLz/personal-page-next-butter/content/blog/en/about-me.md

   alt: Little drawn character waving and saying hi
 ---

 My real name is Elihu.
 Just in case you are wondering, it is pronounced as if you spelled LU.I'm a self-taught developer in my mid-twenties.
-I do mostly web dev since I'm still learning about game development, but I want to focus on the latter at some point.
+I do mostly web dev but I'm learning about game development.
+I want to focus on the latter at some point.
 Spanish is my mother tongue, although I know quite some English and basic Japanese.
 I love learning languages, not just programming ones.

-# A little bit of background
+## A little bit of background

 I graduated from Industrial Engineering a few years ago.
 Still, I didn't quite like all the field's professional opportunities, so I decided to self-study programming.
 Around April 2020, I started my journey as a web developer.